xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Machines/Methods/micro–computed tomography.md

 Definition:
 Microcomputed tomography (µCT) is a non-invasive imaging technique that uses X-rays to create three-dimensional images of objects at the microscale.
 It is a powerful tool for visualizing structures that cannot be seen with traditional microscopy.

-Here is a table that summarizes the key characteristics of µCT:

 |Feature|Description|
 |---|---|
 |**Non-invasive imaging technique**|µCT is a non-invasive imaging technique that does not require the use of ionizing radiation.|